Haitian Americans: Haitian Americans in media

 In 2017, Roxane Gay's book Hunger: A Memoir of (My) Body became a New York Times bestseller, making her the first Haitian-American to achieve this.
 She also contributes to various publications and continues to advocate for social justice issues.
-Roxane Gay is well-known for her vocal engagement on behalf of causes including intersectionality, feminism, body positivity, and LGBTQ+ and racial justice.
-Her writings frequently highlight underrepresented perspectives and experiences while challenging social norms and addressing structural injustices.

 In 2023, Rockstar Games debuted the trailer for their long-awaited game "Grand Theft Auto VI" showcasing vivid aspects of Little Haiti, a vibrant Florida neighborhood rich in Haitian culture.

 In September 2024, a Facebook post falsely claimed that a Haitian immigrant in Springfield, Ohio stole her acquaintance's dog to kill and eat.
 These claims were amplified by Republican vice-presidential candidate JD Vance and Ted Cruz on X despite confirmation from the Springfield police department that the allegations were untrue.
 During a presidential debate with Kamala Harris, former President Donald Trump reiterated these claims.
 Republican figures and conservative social media outlets have continued to spread misinformation concerning the topic.
 Haitian Americans in Ohio have faced race based attacks due to these claims.
 Despite substantial negative reactions and ridicule, Trump doubled down on these claims in a rally and falsely asserted that Haitian immigrants were walking away with geese from public areas in Springfield.
 Furthermore, he has vowed to mass deport migrants from Springfield despite bomb threats to schools there and the town at large.

+From May 13, 2022 to January 20, 2025, Karine Jean-Pierre served as the 35th White House press secretary for the Biden Administration.
+Also from 2024 to 2025, as a senior advisor to President Joe Biden.